nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-139: Disable LFAST CREF_EN at boot {#RN_DETAIL_SM_139}
 ----------

 Per ERR052319, the current reference for LFAST I/O is enabled out of reset.
 This reference is only needed during PCIe operation and consumes power on the VDD_ANA_1V8 supply.
 SM has been updated to disable the LFAST I/O current reference during the early stages of SM boot.
-The agent owing PCIe is expected to manage this current reference after the initial SM boot.
+The agent owning PCIe is expected to manage this current reference after the initial SM boot.

 SM-140: Save/restore the DDRMIX block control during retention {#RN_DETAIL_SM_140}
 ----------